-UWSWCD will have 10.75 full-time equivalents (FTE) positions to start the FY24.
-These employees work to assure the proper management and administration of UWSWCD, to educate and inform our constituents, and to provide conservation services to our community.
-The number of employees will increase to 11.75 FTE during FY24.
+UWSWCD will have 10.75 full-time equivalents (FTE) positions to start FY25.
+These employees work to ensure the proper management and administration of UWSWCD, to educate and inform our constituents, and to provide conservation services to our community.
+The number of employees will increase to 11.75 FTE during FY25.

 The majority of UWSWCD's employees are engaged in providing conservation services to the residents, with specialized skills addressing water quality concerns for large and small farms, streams, and the health of streamside vegetation, and outreach/education.
-At the beginning of FY24, the number of technical staff will be 5.0 FTE.
-During FY24, the District plans to hire a 1.0 FTE Forestry Specialist for the Forest Health activity within the Natural Resource Program.
+At the beginning of FY25, the number of technical staff is expected to be 5.0 FTE.
+During FY25, the District plans to hire a 1.0 FTE Forestry Specialist for the Forest Health activity within the Natural Resource Program.

-Management and administration are currently provided by 3.75 FTE employees: District Manager, Fiscal Manager, Administrative Specialist, and Media & Outreach Specialist.
-It is anticipated that this will increase to 5.75 FTE by the end of FY23 with the addition of a Grant Management Specialist and an Assistant District Manager.
+Management and administration are currently provided by 5.75 FTE employees: District Manager, Conservation Programs Manager, Fiscal Manager, Administrative Specialist, Media & Outreach Specialist, and Grant Management Specialist.